Impedance, part 2: why do LCR meters exist?

 Do I need this on my workbench?

 It depends.
 Unlike an oscilloscope or a DMM, an LCR meter is not essential in most hobby workshops.
-The device tends to come handy when working with analog circuits, especially in the audio and RF domain; it’s also useful for troubleshooting inductors of all shapes and sizes, and for weeding out electrolytic caps that have gone bad.
+The device tends to come in handy when working with analog circuits, especially in the audio and RF domain; it’s also useful for troubleshooting inductors of all shapes and sizes, and for weeding out electrolytic caps that have gone bad.
 On the flip side, if you’re working mainly in the digital domain, the meter is likely to end up collecting dust.

 It’s perhaps worth noting that for casual experimentation where precise impedance readings are unnecessary, an oscilloscope working in tandem with a signal generator can offer comparable insights — possibly across a wider range of frequencies.

+👉 To continue reading about capacitors as signal filters, check out this write-up.
 For more articles about electronics, click here.